Trivia questions about California

 Answer: It’s a gravity hill (optical illusion)

-Confusion Hill in Mendocino County creates an optical illusion where objects appear to roll uphill against gravity!
+Confusion Hill in Mendocino County creates an optical illusion where objects appear to roll uphill against the force of gravity.
 It’s the perfect place to use those observation skills you developed during camp nature walks – just don’t trust your eyes too much!

 Answer: Gilroy